richard-paquin/codility/README.md

 # codility-python
-This is a simple repository containing the solutions Python 2.7 solutions to:
+This is a simple repository containing Python 2.7 solutions to:
 > https://codility.com/programmers/lessons/

 :+1: